chemicalweaponsresearch/thermal_fogger/_book/50-the_conventions.md

 The fog quickly spread into neighborhood homes, forcing residents outside to seek fresh air [@Tschenschlok1995].

-## Chicago IL, August 26 - 29 1968 {- #ChicagoIL1968_08_26}
+## Chicago August 26 - 29 {- #ChicagoIL1968_08_26}

-Later that month anti-war protests took place in Chicago during the [Democratic National Convention](https://en.wikipedia.org/wiki/1968_Democratic_National_Convention), and a massive force of law enforcement (Chicago Police with assistance from over 6,000 National Guard members and 6,000 Army troops [@TaylorandMorris2018]) responded excessively, including with chemical weapons, on network news [@Schultz1969; @Karnow1983; @Farber1988; @Langguth2000].
+Later that month anti-war protests took place in Chicago, Illinois during the [Democratic National Convention](https://en.wikipedia.org/wiki/1968_Democratic_National_Convention), and a massive force of law enforcement (Chicago Police with assistance from over 6,000 National Guard members and 6,000 Army troops [@TaylorandMorris2018]) responded excessively, including with chemical weapons, on network news [@Schultz1969; @Karnow1983; @Farber1988; @Langguth2000].
 After four days, hundreds had been given medical assistance for exposure to chemical weapons [@TaylorandMorris2018].

 Although I have yet to find contemporary documentation of fogger use during the convention, an AP report on fogger use in [Berkeley the year later](#BerkeleyCA1969_02_21) states